COC Centro Oncológico de Chihuahua

 What is laryngeal cancer?

-Laryngeal cancer is a disease in which malignant (cancer) cells form in the tissues of the larynx.
-The larynx is a part of the throat located between the back of the tongue (base) and the windpipe.
-The larynx contains the vocal cords, which vibrate and make sounds when air bounces off them.
-The person’s voice is produced when sounds echo as they pass through the pharynx, mouth, and nose.
+Laryngeal cancer is a condition in which malignant (cancerous) cells form in the tissues of the larynx.
+The larynx is a part of the throat located between the back of the tongue (base) and the trachea.
+The larynx contains the vocal cords, which vibrate and produce sounds when air bounces off them.
+The person’s voice is produced when sounds resonate as they pass through the pharynx, mouth, and nose.

 The larynx consists of three main parts:

-• Supraglottis – Upper part of the larynx located above the vocal
+• Supraglottis: the upper part of the larynx located above the vocal cords, which houses the epiglottis.

-• Glottis : middle part of the larynx where the vocal cords meet.
+• Glottis: the middle part of the larynx where the vocal cords are located.

-• Subglottis – Lower part of the larynx located between the vocal cords and the trachea.
+• Subglottis: the lower part of the larynx located between the vocal cords and the trachea.

-Most laryngeal cancers form in squamous cells, which are thin, flat cells that line the inside of the larynx.
+Most laryngeal cancers develop in squamous cells, which are thin, flat cells lining the interior of the larynx.

 Laryngeal cancer in Mexico

-In Mexico, laryngeal cancer ranks first in frequency among cancers of the upper air-digestive tract, and represents 42% of malignant neoplasms of the upper air-digestive tract, but only 1% of all cancers. malignant neoplasms.
-Worldwide, 95% of cancers at this site correspond to squamous cell carcinoma, occurring more frequently in men than in women (with a 7:1 ratio) and between 60 and 70 years of age.
+In Mexico, laryngeal cancer stands as the most prevalent among cancers affecting the upper aerodigestive tract, accounting for 42% of malignant tumors of the upper aerodigestive tract, but only 1% of all malignant tumors.
+Worldwide, 95% of cancers at this site are classified as squamous cell carcinoma, occurring more frequently in men than in women (with a ratio of 7:1) and typically between the ages of 60 and 70.

-Laryngeal cancer represents a health problem within chronic non-communicable diseases.
-In Cuba, it is one of the highest rates in America (taking into account the continental rates in general; although it should be noted that those of Latin America, even that of the countries with the best development, are not totally reliable due to underreporting, especially in the areas of greatest poverty)
+Laryngeal cancer is a significant health issue among non-communicable chronic diseases.
+Cuba has one of the highest rates in the Americas considering continental rates overall.
+However, it must be noted that rates in Latin America, even in more developed countries, are not entirely reliable due to underreporting, especially in areas of greater poverty.

 It is estimated that this year 12,620 adults (9,940 men and 2,680 women) will be diagnosed with laryngeal cancer.
-The incidence rates of this disease have decreased 2 to 3 percent each year.
-This is believed to be due to a decrease in tobacco use.
+The incidence rates of this disease have been decreasing by 2 to 3 percent each year.
+It is believed that this is due to a decrease in tobacco use.

-In general, the highest rates were recorded in Western and Southern Europe.
-The incidence in women was much lower, with a sex ratio of 16.5.
-In contrast to men, the high-risk areas for women were Ireland (1.3), Denmark (1.0), Belgium (0.9) and the United Kingdom (0.8).
+Overall, the highest rates were recorded in Western and Southern Europe.
+The incidence in women was much lower, with a gender ratio of 16.5.
+In contrast to males, the high-risk areas for women were Ireland (1.3), Denmark (1.0), Belgium (0.9), and the United Kingdom (0.8).

 Symptoms

-These and other signs and symptoms may be caused by laryngeal cancer or other conditions.
-See your doctor if you have any of the following signs or
+These and other signs and symptoms may indicate laryngeal cancer or other conditions.
+Consult with your doctor if you experience any of the following signs or symptoms:

 • Difficulty or pain when swallowing.